Volkswagen unveils electric luxury sedan at China auto show

 China is “playing a leading role in the industry’s electric and digital transformation,” said Ford Motor Co.
 CEO Jim Farley in a recorded message played on a video screen.

-Electrics accounted for just over 1 in 4 of the 23.6 million SUVs, sedans and minivans sold last year in China while sales of traditional gasoline-powered vehicles declined.
+Electrics accounted for just over a quarter of the 23.6 million SUVs, sedans and minivans sold last year in China while sales of traditional gasoline-powered vehicles declined.

+GM debuted an electric SUV, the Buick Electra E5, ahead of the auto show.
+Toyota Motor Co. unveiled two new models for its bZ line of zero-emissions vehicles.
+Honda Motor Co. premiered a new prototype for its China-focused electric brand, e:N.

+Toyota also displayed a prototype self-driving taxi developed with China’s Pony.ai, a leading competitor in the country’s fast-evolving autonomous vehicle industry.

 The organizers said automakers would debut 100 new models, 70 of them electric, according to Chinese media.

-Drivers in the world’s biggest auto market bought 5.4 million pure-electric vehicles last year — about two-thirds of the global total of 8 million — plus 1.5 million gasoline-electric hybrids.
-That was more than one-quarter of total auto sales of 23.6 million.
+Drivers in China bought 5.4 million all-electric vehicles last year — about two-thirds of the global total of 8 million — plus 1.5 million gasoline-electric hybrids.
 This year’s EV sales are forecast to rise another 30%.

 Beijing is winding down government support and shifting the burden to automakers by requiring them to earn credits for EV sales.